 Under CLSS, beneficiaries of the MIG I category are eligible for a 4% interest subsidy on a 20-year loan of up to Rs 9 lakhs.
 MIG II beneficiaries can avail of a 3% interest subsidy on a 20-year loan of up to Rs 18 lakhs.
 Therefore for a loan of up to Rs 9 lakh, the interest subsidy works out to be Rs 2.44 lakhs whereas, for a loan up to Rs 12 lakhs, the interest subsidy works out to be Rs 2.48 lakhs per beneficiary.
 The total subsidy amount if applicable is paid upfront to the beneficiaries thus making home loans affordable for the first-time homebuyer.

 Is your credit score important?

-The CLSS under the PMAY can, therefore, fulfill the home owing dreams of many a first time home borrower.
-But the question that careful borrowers are likely to ask is whether or not it is possible to avail of CLSS benefits and get a loan without CIBIL check.
-The good news for such borrowers is that the PMAY has been formulated considering the constraints of the aspiring home buyers in mind.
+The CLSS under the PMAY can, therefore, fulfill the home owing dreams of many a first-time home borrower.
+But the question that careful borrowers are likely to ask is whether or not it is possible to avail of CLSS benefits and get a loan without a CIBIL check.
+The good news for such borrowers is that the PMAY has been formulated considering the constraints of the aspiring homebuyers in mind.
 Since such benefits are particularly targeted towards lower and middle-income groups, it is likely that a credit score will not play a very big role in the assessment of your creditworthiness.